jca-9lmc/jca-9lmc.github.io/_projects/1_Vega_lite_project.md

   <li>Design Choices</li>
     <ul>
       <li>Encoding Types: The year is encoded on the x-axis as an ordinal field, and the count of sightings is encoded on the y-axis as a quantitative field.</li>
-      <li>Color Scheme: A single color is used for the bars to maintain a clear focus on the temporal distribution.
+      <li>Color Scheme: Color is used for the bars to maintain a clear focus on the temporal distribution.
 The simplicity of the color scheme aids in readability and avoids unnecessary distractions.</li>
       <li>Data Transformations: The primary transformation was extracting the year from the date column for temporal analysis.
 Additionally, the dataset was cleaned to remove entries with incomplete date information.</li>
     </ul>
   <li>Interactivity</li>